nearspacelabs/stac-client-python/README.md

 import tempfile
-from IPython.display import Image, display from datetime import datetime, date from nsl.stac import StacRequest, GeometryData, SpatialReferenceData, enum from nsl.stac.utils import pb_timestampfield, download_asset from nsl.stac.client import NSLClient from nsl.stac.enum import Band
+from IPython.display import Image, display from datetime import datetime, date from nsl.stac import StacRequest, GeometryData, SpatialReferenceData from nsl.stac import enum, utils from nsl.stac.client import NSLClient

 # the client package stubs out a little bit of the gRPC connection code